 Chiropractic care is an effective and safe method for treating this health problem.
 It doesn’t involve any surgical procedures, invasive treatments, or drugs.

 Instead, chiropractors will use special pelvic blocking techniques to alleviate pain and discomfort.
-Based on research, 90% of slipped discs improve with chiropractic adjustments just three months after treatment.
+Slipped discs can improve with chiropractic adjustments just three months after treatment.
 Depending on how effective the treatment is for the patient, gentle exercises could be included.

 Long Term Problems Due To Untreated Herniated Disc

 A slipped disc is a severe health problem.
 If patients don’t get adequate treatment, it could turn into a major health complication.

 The more the disc presses the nerves, the higher the chance of losing bowel and bladder control.
 In some cases, it can even lead to partial paralysis, particularly when the disc impacts the nerves of the lower limbs.